 When you are working with any kind of business person you are going to find good ones, great ones, and some really bad ones.

 In this case our couple found a bad one.
 Looking back on it they wished they had done their due diligence.
-If you want to see what we use to find a good realtor you can hopefully save yourself from anything like this.
+If you want to see what we use to find a good real estate agent you can hopefully save yourself from anything like this.

 Remember that doing your research up front can possibly prevent you from this type of situation.
 Make sure you understand what you are signing.
 Ask questions, read the contract, and if you are getting pressured walk away.
-A good realtor won’t pressure you into signing and understands that people need to time to process things.
+A good real estate agent won’t pressure you into signing and understands that people need to time to process things.